Paintings in Print: Studying Art in China

 Black ink brush painting of fruit blossoms in front of a full moon with instructional text in Chinese.

-The books will be complemented with paintings—including recent donations from the Berman Foundation—that exemplify how artists studied manuals like these to learn the basics of their art.
+The books are complemented with paintings—including recent donations from the Berman Foundation—that exemplify how artists studied manuals like these to learn the basics of their art.